 Are you interested to make Risalamande yet?

 I hope so, my friend!
 Because it’s easy to make and be sure, everyone will love it.

 When water starts to boil, add milk, vanilla extract, sugar and salt.
 Reduce the heat to medium-low and stirring occasionally cook until rice absorbs all water and is soft.

 In a small sauce pan combine frozen cherries, sugar and water.
 In a separate small bowl dissolve corn starch in lemon juice.
 When cherries start to boil, add corn starch mixture and cook until the sauce slightly thickens, about 3-5 minutes.

 In a large bowl, combine heavy cream and sugar.
 Beat it on a medium speed until stiff peaks.
 Fold whipped cream into the rice and almond mixture.

-Now all you have to do is divide Risalamande among serving glasses and drizzle with a flavorful cherry sauce!
+Now all you have to do is divide room temperature Risalamande among serving glasses and drizzle with a warm flavorful cherry sauce!